tadek-project/tadek-tutorial/doc/source/environment.rst

 Running tadekd
 ==============

-tadekd is a daemon program that offers services for client-like TADEK tools: tadek, tadek-explorer and tadek-ui.
+tadekd is a daemon program that offers services for client-like TADEK programs: tadek-runner, tadek-explorer and tadek-ui.
 The tadekd daemon is intended for executing operations requested by clients in a host system.
 The IP address and TCP port on which tadekd will listen for client requests can be specified in the configuration file (default or provided one).
 The default location is